-At Orchard Hills Dental, we only offer the very best in aesthetic and durable restorations.
-This includes porcelain crowns.
+At Orchard Hills Dental, we only offer the very best in aesthetic and durable dental restorations.
+This includes porcelain dental crowns.
 Thanks to advances in technology, porcelain has become the preferred material when it comes to cosmetics.
 Porcelain can be textured and shaped to match the appearance of natural enamel.
 It also possesses the same light-scattering properties as natural enamel.
 For these reasons and more, a porcelain crown can be used for both restorative and cosmetic reasons.

 What Is a Dental Crown?